openhab/openhab-addons/bundles/org.openhab.binding.draytonwiser/README.md

 * Room Thermostats - Wireless thermostats which monitor temperature and humidity, and call for heat
 * Smart TRVs - Wireless TRVs that monitor temperature, alter the radiator valve state and call for heat
 * Hot Water - Virtual thing to manage hot water states
+* Smart Plugs - Wireless plug sockets which can be remotely switched

 ## Discovery